DEFRA/pha-import-notifications/README.md

 5. Run `make update-btms-schema` in the root of the repository
 6. Observe any changes that have been made and commit them

+## Development

+It is possible to configure the PHA API to query a deployed BTMS instance.

+Fill out the [BtmsOptions](./src/Api/Configuration/BtmsOptions.cs) configuration to point at a BTMS instance and then perform a request to the PHA API whilst connected to the VPN.

+The `Username` and `Password` are Basic Auth credentials.

 ## Testing

 The unit and integration tests can either be run via your IDE or alternatively with `dotnet test .`